6 Best Defibrillators for the Office: A Buyer’s Guide

 Placing an AED in your office is a fantastic first step, but the device itself is only one part of the equation.
 True preparedness comes from empowering your team with the knowledge and confidence to act decisively in an emergency.
 A well-structured training program transforms your employees from bystanders into a capable response team.
 Here’s what that program should look like.

-Start with CPR and AED Certification
+Why CPR and AED Certification Is a Must

 Even though modern AEDs are designed for simplicity, formal training is what removes hesitation when panic sets in.
 A nationally recognized CPR and AED certification course gives your team hands-on practice and builds the confidence needed to act effectively.
 These courses teach participants how to recognize the signs of sudden cardiac arrest, perform high-quality chest compressions, and use an AED correctly.
 Having an AED shows you care about your team’s safety; ensuring they are trained to use it proves you’re committed to it.
 Aim to certify a core group of responders across different departments and shifts so someone is always prepared to step up.

-Schedule Regular Refresher Courses
+Keep Skills Sharp with Regular Refresher Courses

 Emergency response skills are perishable.
 The knowledge gained in a certification course can fade over time, which is why ongoing training is so important.
 It’s a great practice to schedule annual or biennial refresher courses for your certified responders.
 These sessions keep life-saving techniques fresh in their minds and reinforce the muscle memory needed to perform CPR and use the AED without delay.
 Regular practice drills also help your team work together seamlessly, clarifying roles and ensuring a more coordinated response.
 Think of it as a fire drill for a medical emergency—practice is what ensures people can perform under pressure.

-Build an Emergency Response Plan
+Create a Clear Emergency Response Plan

 Your trained responders and your AED need to operate within a larger framework.
 An emergency response plan is a simple document that outlines exactly what to do when someone collapses.
 It answers critical questions before an emergency happens: Who calls 911?
 Who retrieves the AED?
 Who starts chest compressions?
 Who will meet the paramedics at the door to guide them?
 Your plan should be clear, concise, and easily accessible to all employees.
 Including your AED as a key part of this formal emergency plan ensures that your device is integrated into a swift, organized response, maximizing the chance of a positive outcome.